Standard library

 Module Money

-## Returns the smallest of the two arguments.
+## Returns the smaller of the two arguments.

 m1 content money,